-Outpatient medication-assisted treatment for heroin use disorder — built for the reality that most of what's sold as heroin today is fentanyl, and that the people using it often need integrated care for hepatitis C, skin-and-soft-tissue infections, and years of IV-use consequences.
-Four clinics across Southeast Tennessee and North Georgia, same-day appointments in most cases.
+Outpatient medication-assisted treatment for heroin use disorder — built for the reality that most of what’s sold as heroin today is fentanyl, and that the people using it often need integrated care for hepatitis C, skin-and-soft-tissue infections, and years of IV-use consequences.
+Four clinics across Southeast Tennessee and North Georgia, same-day appointments available.

 What Is Heroin?